rechenplan/fruityos/peel/src/zest/README.md

 # zest

-zest will be a nasm style assembler written in yuzu that assembles the subset of x86-64 assembly needed to assemble yuzu/byc output and just enough to assemble libpith as well
+zest is a nasm style assembler written in yuzu that assembles the subset of x86-64 assembly needed to assemble yuzu/byc output and just enough to assemble libpith as well. it outputs flat files and accepts the org in decimal as an argument.

-## todos
+## usage

-1. Compile list of all x86-64 assembly instructions that need to be assembled currently.
-2. Write flat assembler (no object code yet).
-Compare output with nasm for testing.
-3. Write ELF64 object file wrapper.
+	bin/zest org in.asm out.bin